0ad-matters/0ad-appimage/README.md

 appimage.yml.

-If running the `make-appimage.sh` script locally, change the default VERSION string near the top of `make-appimage.sh`
+If running the `make-appimage.sh` script locally, change the default VERSION string near the top of `make-appimage.sh`.

 In either case, you may also need to change the minisign key near the top of `workflow.sh`.